Rob Flello: Political career

+Local Government

 Flello was elected as a councillor to the Longbridge ward of Birmingham City Council in 2002, stepping down in 2004.
 He is a former chairman of the Birmingham Northfield Constituency Labour Party.
 He served as a governor at the Newman College in Bartley Green, and was Chair of Governors for both Colmers Farm infants and junior schools.
 He was also a governor at The Meadows primary school.
 He served as a regional organiser for the Labour Party in 2004 until his election to Westminster.

-Parliament
+Parliamentary

 Flello was elected to the House of Commons at the 2005 general election for Stoke-on-Trent South following the retirement of George Stevenson.
 Flello held the seat with a majority of 8,681 and made his maiden speech on 19 May 2005.

 In parliament he was a member of the Science and Technology Select Committee.
-While Labour were in government he served as Parliamentary Private Secretary first to the Lord Chancellor, Charles Falconer, Baron Falconer of Thoroton, then to the Secretary of State for Communities and Local Government, Hazel Blears, and finally after 2009 to the Secretary of State for Defence, Bob Ainsworth.
+While Labour were in government he served as Parliamentary Private Secretary first to the Lord Chancellor, Charles Falconer, then to the Secretary of State for Communities and Local Government, Hazel Blears, and finally after 2009 to the Secretary of State for Defence, Bob Ainsworth.